ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 ## Running Jenkins

-Jenkins can be run from a command line (using Java11) as follows once downloaded:
+Jenkins can be run from a command line (using Java11 or greater) as follows once downloaded:
 ```
 java -jar jenkins.war --httpPort=8080
 ```